umardraz/Postfix-vManager/Postfix-vManager-FreeBSD.rst

   [ .. ] VDA
   [ .. ] DOVECOT2

+And on Dovecot installation, when window appear, you must also select [ .. ] MYSQL option.

 This will install the Postfix mail server, the Dovecot IMAP and POP daemons, and several supporting packages that provide services related to authentication.

 After sucessfully installation of Postfix, in the next step will create database for our Postfix vManager.